Time and Again (Simak novel)

 Time and Again (sometimes written as Time & Again) is a 1951 science fiction novel by American writer Clifford D. Simak.
 An alternate paperback title was First He Died; it was also serialized (with a different ending) as Time Quarry.

+The story is about a long-lost spaceman returning to Earth after 20 years from a planet in a distant star system, where he was affected by aliens with psychic abilities.
+He returns to find Earth has changed.